clackary/open-telemetry-swift/README.md

 ## Notable Changes ##

 Apart from the refactoring effort, the central changes for Linux occured with these OpenTelemetryApi source files:
-- _OpenTelemetry.swift_: Refactored.
+- _OpenTelemetry.swift_: Refactored to support Swift structured concurrency.
-- _OpenTelemetryLinux.swift_: New file containing Linux-specific code.
+- _SpanBuilderSdk.swift_: Small modifications to reflect changes to the API code base.

 In addition, a number of other source files were slightly modified to work with the new abstractions.
 Also, some modules in _OpenTelemetrySdk_ were originally written using _os.log_, requiring conditional compilation for them as well.
+We intend to replace the original _os.log_ library with an all-Swift generic logging package.

-For Linux, we have addressed the absence of _os.activity_ using Swift's structured concurrency model; in particular TaskLocal variables and their _withValue_ construct.
+For Linux, we have addressed the absence of _os.activity_ using Swift's structured concurrency model; in particular the use of TaskLocal variables and their _withValue_ construct.
 All spans for every bound instance of the _activeSpan_ variable will be properly collected and related; each separate task will have its own instance value of _activeSpan_.

 To make our _open-telemetry-swift_ port simpler to use by developers, we created the [Observability](https://gitlab.com/PassiveLogic/cloud/observability) library that provides a clean API for writing